yanakc/syllabus-site-lucretia/README.md

 _“but above all I think that in her ways, manners, words, gestures, and bearing, a woman ought to be very unlike a man; for just as he must show a certain solid and sturdy manliness, so it is seemly for a woman to have a soft and delicate tenderness, with an air of womanly sweetness in her every movement, which, in her going and staying, and in whatever she says, shall always make her appear the woman without any resemblance to a man.”_

-Castiglione, Baldassar.
+Castiglione, Baldassare.
 Il Libro del cortegiano.
 The Book of the Courtier.
 Trans.
 Charles S. Singleton.
 New York, 1959.
 205-06 (bk.
 3.4); the speaker is the Magnifico.

 ---